jsuggs/wordle-solver/README.md

 ## Algorithm notes
 Ok, basic handling of correct and not found letters.
 Now its time to put in the wrong location logic.
+Now, need to make sure that if letters are in the wrong place, that we limit to words that have those letters.

+### TODO
+Not taking into consideration double letters at the moment.